Natasha Watley: College career

 In 2001, Watley earned status by being named a First Team All-American as well as All Pac-10.
 She stole 32 bases to break the school record, which now ranks fourth all-time at UCLA.

-On May 13, Watley was a perfect 4/4 with 2 RBIs and a double against the Oregon Ducks for a career high in single game hits.
+On May 13, Watley was a perfect 4/4 with 2 RBIs and a double against the Oregon Ducks for a career-high in single-game hits.
 On May 18, she stole a record 4 bases to break another school record vs. the Canisius Golden Griffins.

 Watley and the Bruins made it into the Women's College World Series finals vs. the Oklahoma Sooners.
 Watley was perfect against Jennifer Stewart, going 3/3 and scoring the only run in the Bruins eventual 3–1 defeat on May 29.

 Watley repeated all-season honors for a second straight year.
 She set school records with 75 runs and 56 stolen bases, while her season total hits were second all-time.

 Beginning March 2 through April 29, 2001, she managed a 32-consecutive-game hit streak, which is the fifth longest in NCAA history.
-The streak stretched to 36 games overall beginning on February 17; the Bruins had a week off prior to April 29.
+The streak stretched to 36 games overall beginning on February 17; the Bruins had a week off before April 29.
 In that span, Watley batted .426 (55/129) with 14 RBI, a home run, three triples and doubles each.

 Once again on May 28, Watley found herself in the WCWS National Championship game vs. conference rival the Arizona Wildcats.
 Watley had one of 4 hits off MVP and eventual victor Jennie Finch.

 The streak of three First Team All-American and All-Pac-10 honors continued as the junior also broke the school record for hits in a season (112), which also led the NCAA Division I. Her triples and stolen bases were second best all-time, while her career-best .485 average ranked 4th (5th all-time) at UCLA.